Nucleus Vision Price Reaches $0.0020 on Major Exchanges (NCASH)

-Nucleus Vision (NCASH) traded flat against the US dollar during the 1 day period ending at 15:00 PM Eastern on June 6th.
-Nucleus Vision has a market cap of $14.62 million and $984,880.00 worth of Nucleus Vision was traded on exchanges in the last 24 hours.
-One Nucleus Vision coin can currently be bought for $0.0020 or 0.00000004 BTC on major cryptocurrency exchanges.
-In the last week, Nucleus Vision has traded flat against the US dollar.
+Nucleus Vision (NCASH) traded flat against the dollar during the 1-day period ending at 12:00 PM Eastern on June 7th.
+Over the last seven days, Nucleus Vision has traded flat against the dollar.
+Nucleus Vision has a total market capitalization of $14.62 million and $984,880.00 worth of Nucleus Vision was traded on exchanges in the last 24 hours.
+One Nucleus Vision coin can now be bought for $0.0020 or 0.00000004 BTC on cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.